What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Introduction

 Adversarial training desensitizes neural networks to test-time adversarial perturbations by augmenting the training data with on-the-fly crafted adversarial examples \citep{madry_towards_2018}.
 Similarly, we modify training data in order to desensitize neural networks to the types of perturbations caused by data poisoning - yet adapting this robust training framework to data poisoning requires special consideration of this new threat model.
-For example, we must decide how to select targets during training in order to simulate targeted data poisoning.
-We demonstrate the effectiveness of this framework at defending against a range of data tampering threat models including both targeted data poisoning and backdoor trigger attacks on both \textit{from-scratch} training \textit{transfer learning}, where large models pre-trained on massive datasets are fine-tuned on a small amount of data which may be poisoned.
-We visualize the impact of the defense in feature space and compare to a range of related defense strategies.
+In contrast to contemporary work on training against data poisoning such as \citet{li_anti-backdoor_2021} the defense dynamically trains a robust model without the need to identify poisoned data points and provide benefits by adapting specifically to targeted data poisoning instead of using default adversarial training as in \citet{tao_better_2021} or poisoned data generated offline as in \citet{radiya-dixit_data_2021}.
+We demonstrate the effectiveness of this framework at defending against a range of data tampering threat models across several training regimes and visualize the impact of the defense in feature space.
+We further compare the proposed defenses to a range of related defense strategies.